 For Catholic Schools and School Families

-03.26.20 Schools will continue remote instruction through May 4th.
+04.16.20 Schools will continue remote instruction for remainder of academic year.
 Please see the most current memo from Superintendent Dave Thibault.

 03.12.20 Schools were issued a memo with guidance to limiting nonessential work travel and sick time, based on the Diocesan Administration guidelines.
 Please see here.